smerkel/multifit/README.md

 Polydefix is for analyzes of deformation experiments.
-Starting from output files created in Multifit or other packages, it will extract elastic lattice strains, evaluate sample pressure and differential stress, and prepare input files for further texture analysis..
+Starting from output files created in Multifit or other packages, it will extract elastic lattice strains, evaluate sample pressure and differential stress, and prepare input files for further texture analysis.

+Multifit/Polydefix homepage is at http://merkel.zoneo.net/Multifit-Polydefix/

 ## About Multifit